Naan Recipe (Without Yeast)

 2. For the yogurt, use the one that is fresh and not very sour or tangy.
 You can also use 3 tablespoons greek yogurt in place of regular yogurt.
 With greek yogurt, you will need a bit more water if needed to make a soft and pliable dough.

-3. The number of pieces will vary depending on the size and thickness of the naan.
-Approximately 8 to 9 medium sized naan can be made.
+3. The number of dough balls will vary depending on the size and thickness of the flatbreads.
+Approximately 8 to 9 medium sized naans can be made.

 4. Alternatively, You can also cook the naan bread in a tandoor or bake them.
 Place the naan bread for baking on a greased hot tray or stone and bake in a preheated oven at your oven’s highest temperature.

-5. For a vegan naan, use plant based yogurt and a neutral oil for kneading dough as well as for roasting.
+5. For a vegan version, use plant based yogurt (almond or cashew yogurt) and a neutral oil for kneading dough as well as for toasting.
 For spreading on the naan bread, use vegan butter or a neutral oil.

 Nutrition Info (Approximate Values)